Fisherman: Recreation

 Recreational fishing is fishing for pleasure or competition.
 It can be contrasted with commercial fishing, which is fishing for economic profit, or subsistence fishing, which is fishing for survival.

 The most common form of recreational fishing is done with a rod, reel, line, hooks and any one of a wide range of baits.
 Lures are frequently used in place of bait.
 Some people make handmade lures, including plastic lures and artificial flies.

 The practice of catching or attempting to catch fish with a hook is called angling, and fishers using this technique are sometimes referred to as anglers.
 When angling, it is sometimes expected or required that the fish be caught and released.
 Big-game fishing is fishing from boats to catch large open-water species such as tuna, sharks and marlin.
 Noodling and trout tickling are also recreational activities.

 Communities

 For some communities, fishing provides not only a source of food and work but also community and cultural identity.

 Safety issues

-The fishing industry is hazardous for fishers.
+The fishing industry is hazardous for Artisan fishers.
 Between 1992 and 1999, US commercial fishing vessels averaged 78 deaths per year.
 The main contributors to fatalities are: